Zappy86/Poetry_Bot/README.md

     - Run `.venv\scripts\activate`
 5) Run `pip install -r requirements.txt`
 6) Run the main file with `py main.py`'
-7) Invite the bot to your server at some point with a link from the Developer Portal
+7) Invite the bot to a server at some point:
+    - In the Developer Portal, OAuth2 > URL Generator, select bot
     - Enable "Read Messages/View Channels", "Send Messages", and "Send Messages in Threads"... or just admin
+    - Invite the bot to a server you're an admin in

 If you made the venv you have to start it up again so you have access to the modules every time in the future that you need to start up the bot.